Brazilian cruiser Bahia: Mutiny

 Brazil's economy was suffering from a severe recession at the same time Bahia was commissioned.
 This economic hardship, the racism prevalent in all branches of the Brazilian armed forces, and the severe discipline enforced on all navy ships, spawned a mutiny known as the Revolta da Chibata (Revolt of the Lash) among sailors on the most powerful ships.

-Unhappy with the violent treatment they were receiving, black sailors on the dreadnought battleship Minas Geraes began planning an uprising early in 1910, choosing João Cândido Felisberto—an experienced sailor later known as the "Black Admiral"—as their leader.
+Unhappy with the violent treatment they were receiving, black sailors on the dreadnought battleship Minas Geraes began planning an uprising early in 1910, choosing João Cândido—an experienced sailor later known as the "Black Admiral"—as their leader.
 In mid-November, a sailor was sentenced to be flogged in front of his fellow sailors, even though the practice had been banned by law.
 The punishment was administered and continued even after the sailor fainted, infuriating the nascent mutineers.
 Although they were not ready and could not revolt immediately, they quickened their preparations and rebelled on 21 November, earlier than originally planned.
 They killed several officers and the captain of Minas Geraes, while other officers were forced off the ship.
 The revolt quickly expanded to the battleship São Paulo, the elderly coastal defense ship Deodoro, and Bahia.
 While joining the revolt, the crew of the scout cruiser murdered one of their officers.
 During this time, discipline on the rebelling ships was not relaxed; daily drills were conducted and Felisberto ordered all liquor to be thrown overboard.

 The crews of the torpedo boats remained loyal to the government, and army troops moved to the presidential palace and the coastline, but neither group could stop the mutineers.
 The fact that many who manned Rio de Janeiro's harbor defenses were sympathetic to the mutineers' cause, coupled with chance that the capital might be bombarded by the mutinous ships, forced the National Congress of Brazil to give in to the rebels' demands.
 These included the abolition of flogging, improved living conditions, and the granting of amnesty to all mutineers.
 The government also issued official pardons and a statement of regret; its submission resulted in the rebellion's end on 26 November, when control of the four ships was handed back to the navy.